arun-gupta/llm-lab/README.md

 ## Postman Integration

-The API Explorer Playground includes powerful Postman integration features that make it easy to test and explore LLM APIs:
+LLM Prompt Lab includes powerful Postman integration features that make it easy to test and explore LLM APIs:

 ### **Individual Response Collections**
 - **Download Button**: Each response card has a "Postman" button